• Skip to secondary menu

 To convince myself to stop buying stuff and shopping, I had to see the financial truth.
 Sure it helps to look at the bags stacked on the floor, but staring at the total in that spiral notebook helped me equate those piles with the money I spent.

 I dragged the bags off to donation, but I kept that spiral notebook open on my dresser for months.
-Every morning I looked down at the list as I pulled clothes from my drawer.
+It helped me stay accountable to myself.
+Every morning I looked down at the list as I pulled clothes from my drawers.
 I circled the total in bright red marker to serve as a visual reminder of how much money I wasted.

 Stop Buying Stuff You Don’t Need

 I was and still am tired of reorganizing my house.
-I don’t want to waste precious hours moving things from Point A to Point B and back again, but just as importantly, I don’t want to waste the money.
+I don’t want to waste precious hours moving things from Point A to Point B and back again, but more importantly, I don’t want to waste the money.

-I’ve purged many times in the past but seeing those costs brought the truth to light.
+I’ve purged many times, but seeing the costs brought the truth to light.
 The experience convinced me to stop buying stuff I don’t need.

 How to Stop Yourself From Buying Things

-If you need extra help, try the following:
+If you need extra help, try these simple ways to stop buying.

 1. Declutter Your Home